 Nationally, the population identifying as Hispanic/Latino represents 18 percent (56 million people) of the U.S. population.[i]
 The Latino population in the U.S. grew 43 percent over the decade prior to 2010 and growth increasingly occurred in new communities.
 Overall population growth in the U.S. was just 10 percent over that time.[ii]
 Latinos are disproportionately affected by poverty, food insecurity, and unemployment.
 They are also more likely to receive emergency food assistance than their White, non-Hispanic peers and less likely to receive SNAP benefits.

 Latinos are more than twice as likely to be food insecure as White, non-Hispanics.

 Charitable Food Assistance

 Latino households are disproportionately represented within the charitable food assistance client population.
-Latinos are nearly two times as likely to receive charitable food assistance as their Caucasian peers.
+Latinos are nearly two times as likely to receive charitable food assistance as their White, non-Hispanic peers.

 Nutrition and Obesity

-Latino adults and children are at greater risk of obesity and diabetes than their African American and white, non-Hispanic peers.
+Latinos are at greater risk of obesity and diabetes than their White, non-Hispanic peers.
 Diabetes and other chronic health conditions can further complicate the issue of food insecurity.

 [ii] The Hispanic Population: 2010.
 (2011).
 U.S. Census Bureau.

-[xiii] Table 30 U.S. Department of Health and Human Services.
+[xii] Table 29.
+U.S. Department of Health and Human Services.
 Centers for Disease Control and Prevention.
-Summary Health Statistics for U.S. Adults: 2011.
-Table 31.
+Summary Health Statistics for U.S. Adults: 2012.